 Traditional exercises to engage with all readers of this blog

 - Q1.
-How many stages will PhD candidates pass to be selected for the TDA group?
+How many stages will PhD candidates pass before joining the group?

 You could write a brief answer or feedback in your comment: reply.